eroatta/token/README.md

 ## Expansion algorithms

 * **Basic**: It's the basic abbreviation and acronym expansion algorithm, which was proposed by Lawrie.
-This algorithm uses lists of words from the source code, a dicctionary and also a phrase list to match a token to the possible expansions.
+This algorithm uses lists of words from the source code, a dictionary and also a phrase list to match a token to the possible expansions.
 * **AMAP**: This algorithm applies an automated approach to mining abbreviation expansions from source code.
 It's based on a scoped approach which uses contextual information at the method, program, and general software level to automatically select the most appropriate expansion for a given abbreviation.
 * **Normalize**: This algorithm is based on GenTest, and selects the best expansion for a given token on a context using the one that produces the highest score.